 - English ivy starves trees by taking nutrients and water from the soil that the trees need.
 When the vines grow out onto branches, the leaves block sunlight from reaching tree leaves on lower branches.

 - English ivy is a "reservoir" for Bacterial Leaf Scorch (Xylella fastidiosa), a plant pathogen that is harmful to elms, oaks, maples and other native plants.

-- English ivy only flowers and makes berries once it grows up a tree or wall, and some birds, especially the non-native English sparrow will eat these berries, which are a bit toxic, and they spread the seeds all over parks and neighborhoods.
+- English ivy only flowers and makes berries once it grows up a tree or wall, and some birds, especially the non-native English sparrow, will eat these berries.
+The berries are a bit toxic, and the birds spread the seeds all over parks and neighborhoods.

 Invasive plants, such as English ivy, replace the native plants, eliminating food and habitat for the wildlife of the park.
 Wildlife has adapted over millions of years to the delicate and specific ecosystem of the park that is now being radically and suddenly altered by these plant invaders.